gkimball1/maze-bot/docs/README.md

      - Output a list of the most critical 3d points (corners) in space that the end-effector must pass through to draw out the solution
 5. Draw Solution
    - Sawyer iterates through each of the points in the list outputted by the BFS program one-by-one and utilizes the linear path-planning algorithm to draw the final solution.
+     - We used the [descartes](http://wiki.ros.org/descartes) package to give us straight line paths between our critical points

 A more detailed flowchart of the steps is below.